Doridian/streamdeckpi/agent/README.md

 Each **page** has a single **action** assigned to each button.

-The special path `/:embed` refers to files embedded inside the binary (the subfolder `embed` in the agent folder when compiling).

-On startup, the page `./default.yml` (or `/:embed/default.yml` if it cannot be found) will be loaded.
+On startup, the page `default.yml` will be loaded.

+Any file loaded will first try being loaded relative to the config directory, and then from the embedded FS.

+You can adjust the config directory by setting `STREAMDECKPI_CONFIG_DIR` environment variable.

+If this variable is unset or blank, it will default to `./config`.

 **Page**s are stored in a stack to allow for operations like "go back".